Virola self-hosted server installation on Windows

 On the next step, configure how to start your Virola Windows service:

-- IP address - IP you've chosen for the Virola server to listen on
+- IP address - IP you've chosen for the Virola server to listen on (learn more about this)

 - Port - port you've chosen for the Virola server to listen on